ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 ### Update Attributes

-To update one or more attributes to the configuration the entity type the attributes belong to as well as the attribute definition(s) need to be transfered.
-The entity type ist transfered in the uri the attributes within the body of the request.
+To update one or more attributes to the configuration, the entity type to which the attributes belong, as well as the attribute definition(s), need to be transfered.
+The entity type ist transfered in the uri, the attributes within the body of the request.

 {% assign exampleCaption="Updating the part attribute with key 1001 - change length from 30 to 50" %}